+3 Credits (3 Lecture 0 Lab 0 Shop)

+3 hrs/wk (3 hrs Lecture) 15 wks

-3 class hrs., 0 lab hrs., 15 wks., (3 cr) This course investigates drug use, abuse, and addiction.
+This course investigates drug use, abuse, and addiction.
 Psychological, social, legal, spiritual, and philosophical sources of drug use and abuse are explored.
+Five

-Five areas of emphasis will be examined including the societal forces that influence the phenomenon; the drugs themselves, so-called licit and illicit drugs or "street drugs" and medications and their use and effects on mind, body, and emotions, i.e., the pharmacology of drug use; the drug users themselves, and why they use drugs; the theories of addiction; rehabilitation and relapse prevention which will address what works and what does not; and prevention including the drug wars, education as prevention, and the failure of drug education.
+areas of emphasis will be examined including the societal forces that influence the phenomenon; the drugs themselves, so-called licit and illicit drugs or "street drugs" and medications and their use and effects on mind, body, and emotions, i.e., the pharmacology of drug use; the drug users themselves, and why they use drugs; the theories of addiction; rehabilitation and relapse prevention which will address what works and what does not; and prevention including the drug wars, education as prevention, and the failure of drug education.
 Prerequisite: Completion of Introduction to Human Services with a grade of "C" or better.